-Most of the Taliban's current leaders were educated in Pakistan, in refugee camps where they had fled with millions of other Afghans after the Soviet invasion.
+Most of the Taliban's leaders were educated in Pakistan, in refugee camps where they had fled with millions of other Afghans after the Soviet invasion.
 Pakistan's Jami'at-e 'Ulema-e Islam (JUI) political party provided welfare services, education, and military training for refugees in many of these camps.
 They also established religious schools in the Deobandi tradition.

 The Deobandi tradition originated as a reform movement in British India with the aim of rejuvenating Islamic society in a colonial state, and remained prevalent in Pakistan after the partition from India.
 The Deobandi schools in Afghan refugee camps, however, are often run by inexperienced and semi-literate mullahs.
 In addition, funds and scholarships provided by Saudi Arabia during the occupation brought the schools' curricula closer to the conservative Wahhabi tradition.
-Ties between the Taliban and these schools remain strong: when the Taliban were defeated in the city of Mazar-i-Sharif, one of Pakistan's largest religious schools shut down for a month and sent thousands of students to Afghanistan as reinforcements.
+Ties between the Taliban and these schools remain strong: when the Taliban were defeated in the city of Mazar-i-Sharif one of Pakistan's largest religious schools shut down for a month and sent thousands of students to Afghanistan as reinforcements.

 While the Taliban present themselves as a reform movement, they have been criticized by Islamic scholars as being poorly educated in Islamic law and history—even in Islamic radicalism, which has a long history of scholarly writing and debate.
-Their implementation of Islamic law seems to be a combination of Wahhabi orthodoxy (i.e., banning of musical instruments) and tribal custom (i.e., the all-covering birka now mandatory for all Afghan women).
+Their implementation of Islamic law seems to be a combination of Wahhabi orthodoxy (i.e., banning of musical instruments) and tribal custom (i.e., the all-covering birka made mandatory for all Afghan women).

 Generally, the factions break down according to religion and ethnicity.
-While the Taliban is made up mostly of Sunni Muslim Pashtuns (also referred to as Pathans), the Northern Alliance includes Tajiks, Hazara, Uzbeks, and Turkmen.
+While the Taliban is made up mostly Sunni Muslim Pashtuns (also referred to as Pathans), the Northern Alliance includes Tajiks, Hazara, Uzbeks, and Turkmen.
 The Hazara, and some other smaller ethnic groups, are Shiites.
-The Ismaili community, which has suffered in Taliban-occupied areas, also supports the Northern Alliance.
+The Ismaili community, which suffered in Taliban-occupied areas, also supports the Northern Alliance.

-Although the Taliban have called for a negotiated end to the civil war, they have continued to mount new offensives.
+Although the Taliban called for a negotiated end to the civil war, they continued to mount new offensives.
 In September 2001, the leader of the Northern Alliance, Commander Ahmad Shah Massoud, died from wounds suffered in a suicide bombing, allegedly carried out by al-Qaeda, a terrorist organization with close ties to the Taliban.